 Select a color palette.
-Too much color can be hard to view on a small screen.
-Choose two contrasting colors for the menus, buttons, links, and other site navigation elements.
+Too much color is hard to view on a small screen.
+Choose two contrasting colors for menus, buttons, links, and navigation elements.

 Use flat images.
-Rainbow color, 3-dimensional, and drop-shadow images for buttons are yesterday’s news.
+Rainbow color, 3D, and drop-shadow images for buttons are old news.
 Sleek, simple, and geometric designs are the rage in website design.

 Offer a hamburger.
-You’ve seen those three bars in the top or bottom corner of some websites.
-Those three bars are sometimes called a hamburger.
-When you click the bars, a menu appears.
-These collapsible menus are an easy way to declutter the screen and provide a cleaner viewing experience on smaller devices.
+These three bars appear in the top or bottom corner of a web page.
+When you click the bars, you see a menu.
+This collapsible menu declutters the screen and provides a clean viewing experience on small devices.

-Here are a few ways you can test your message:
+Here are three ways to test your message:

-Ask others to read your content.
-Be sure to ask people who will give you an honest appraisal of the content and offer suggestions for improvement.
+Many writers find it difficult to edit their work.
+It’s hard to see the mistakes in your writing.
+Be sure to ask people who will give you an honest appraisal and offer suggestions for improvement.

-Use analytics and webmaster tools.
-Stay on top of your website traffic.
-Measure how many people visit your website and which pages they read.
+These tools help you sprinkle the right keywords into your content and stay on top of your website traffic.
+To find out if your content resonates with your intended audience, measure how many people visit your website and which pages they read.

-Huge blocks of text are difficult to read and may cause your audience to become frustrated.
-When the text on a page is broken into manageable pieces, you help your audience stay focused on your message.
+Huge blocks of text are difficult to read and may cause readers to become frustrated.
+When the content is broken into smaller pieces, you help your audience stay focused on your message.

 Here are some text formatting tips that will make designing websites easier:

 Keep paragraphs short.
-Long paragraphs are hard to read.
-Aim for a minimum paragraph length of 2 to 3 sentences.
-At most, paragraphs should be 5 to 8 sentences long.
+Long paragraphs take work to read.
+Aim for a minimum paragraph length of two to three sentences.
+At most, paragraphs should be five to eight sentences long.

 Use heading tags.
-Headings not only break up paragraphs into logical chunks, but headings also make it easy for readers to scan a page for important information.
-And, headings help create white space.
+Headings break up paragraphs into logical chunks, making it easy to scan a page for important information.
+Also, headings create white space.

 Create lists.
-Bullet lists and numbered lists break up large paragraphs into manageable pieces of text.
-Lists also help readers follow and understand your message.
+Lists break up paragraphs into manageable pieces of text.
+Lists also help readers understand and follow your message.

-White space, or blank space, on a website makes it easier for your audience to read and comprehend the information on your pages.
-Practice good text formatting, and you can be assured that you will have an adequate amount of white space on the page.
+On a website, white space (or blank space) makes it easier for your audience to read and comprehend the information on your pages.
+Practicing good text formatting ensures you’ll have adequate white space on the page.

-When you leave room around the words, pictures, and other elements on your web pages, your readers’ eyes are drawn to the things that you want them to look at.
-If your page is too busy, they may surf away to a more relaxing site.
+When you leave room around the words and pictures on your web pages, your readers’ eyes are drawn to what you want them to see.
+If your page is too busy, they may surf to a more relaxing site.

-Your audience is more likely to pay attention to your message and read the stories on your website when you speak their language.
-Jargon, buzzwords, and unusual abbreviations hinder communication between you and your visitors.
+Your audience is more likely to pay attention to your message and read the stories on your site when you speak their language.
+Buzzwords, jargon, and acronyms hinder communication between you and your visitors.

 When you want your audience to understand your message, use clear and concise language that mirrors your audience.
-Your ideas should be what they remember and not just your obscure, albeit impressive, vocabulary.
+Your ideas should be what they remember, not your obscure, but impressive, vocabulary.

-While you’re busy designing web pages, stop for a second, and turn on your favorite music.
-Enhancing your mood while creating a website can make for a more enjoyable experience for your visitors.
+While you’re busy designing web pages, stop for a second, and turn on the music.
+Enhancing your mood while creating a website can make for a more enjoyable visit for your audience.